sun-ntu/Codes-for-Nature-Method-Brief-Communication-srTHGM-2019/README.md

 (iii) When asked the demo data, ‘mice’, ‘human’ or ‘all’, enter the number of the part you want to analyze.
 (iv) If you choose ‘mice’, you will get Figure 4b, 4e and 4h;
 if you choose ‘human’, you will get Figure 5e, 5f and 5h;
-if you choose ‘exvivo_human’, you will get Figure 5a-5d, 5g, and 5i-5j.
+if you choose ‘exvivo_human’, you will get Figure 5a-5d, 5g, 5i-5j and Supplementary figures.

 #### Expected output: As indicated in Instruction